awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 **Note**
 Non\-JSON data is written to DynamoDB as binary data\.
 The DynamoDB console displays the data as Base64\-encoded text\.
-Ensure the role associated with the rule has a policy granting the `dynamodb:PutItem` permission\.
+Make sure that the role associated with the rule has a policy granting the `dynamodb:PutItem` permission\.

 The following JSON example shows how to define a `dynamoDB` action in an AWS IoT rule:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
         "ruleDisabled": false,
         "sql": "SELECT * AS message FROM 'some/topic'",
         "description": "A test Dynamo DB rule",
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "dynamoDB": {
                 "hashKeyField": "key",